StanHash/DOC/EventDoc/EventCodes.md

 ## Generalities

+### Code representation

 The binary representation of each code is as follows:

 	bits 0-3  | subcode : "subcode" identifier
 	bits 4-7  | size    : byte size / 2
 	bits 8-15 | id      : code identifier
 	[code-dependent layout]

+I'll simplify the representation of the header like so:

+	[XXYZ]

+With `XX` corresponding to the code id, `Y` to the code size and `Z` to the subcode.
+All in hexadecimal.

 The size of a code in memory is *always* to be considered as equal to `size*2` bytes (header included), no matter what code this is.
 This is in contrast with FE6 and FE7 where to each code id is assigned a fixed size.
 This could allow for some funky obfucation shenanigans if you felt like doing that.